Screenly/Anthias/README.md

 (The installation will take 15-20 minutes or so depending on your connectivity and the speed of your SD card.)

 To learn more about Screenly, please visit the official website at [Screenly.io](http://www.screenly.io).
-On the official site, you'll find the complete installation instructions and disk images.

 [![An introduction to digital signage with Screenly OSE](http://img.youtube.com/vi/FQte5yP0azE/0.jpg)](http://www.youtube.com/watch?v=FQte5yP0azE)